Xpecya/aul/stream/readme.md

     -- Stream.of(1, 5, 2, 4, 3)
     stream.sort().toArray(); -- {1, 2, 3, 4, 5}

-of course you can specify your own comparator function just like when you are using table.sort():
+of course, you can specify your own comparator function just like when you are using table.sort():

     -- Stream.of(1, 5, 2, 4, 3)
     stream.sort(function(a, b)
         return a > b;
     end).toArray(); -- {5, 4, 3, 2, 1}

-as you know, table.sort is not stable, so stream.sort is also not stable<br />
+as you know, table.sort() is not stable, so stream.sort() is also not stable<br />
-will only be stable when Lua offically update their sort function LOL
+will only be stable when Lua officially update their sort function LOL

 # toTable